AymericPalaric/Masked-Owl-Detection/README.md

 -
 Otherwise you won't have any of the positive samples saved on your device.

 **To launch the *multiple files* graphical interface**: double click on the `GUI.sh` file.
 This will open a window, preparing the pipeline to process the audios.
 You will have to enter the absolute path towards the root of the repository.
-It will then ask you to put an input folder (where the files you want to process are) and an output folder (where you want to save the found calls). **Don't forget to add a `/` at the end of each path, so that this will be interpreted as a valid folder path!**
+It will then ask you to put an input folder (where the files you want to process are) and an output folder (where you want to save the found calls).
 You will then see the progress over the processing of each one of the files found at the input folder.
 After all processes are done, it will open a window in your browser (similar to the previous GUI) in which you will be able to see each of the found samples and validate them.
 Again, **don't forget to click on the "Save samples" buttons for each files**.
 Finally, when you are done saving the positive calls, click on the "Quit" button to clear all temporary files and stop the execution of the app.
-You can now close this window and stop the script.
+You can now close this window and stop the script (by forcing it to stop, or by doing `CTRL + C` in the bash window that launched the program).

 # Next Steps and unmerged branches

 ## Add a new model type

 You can add a custom model type by doing so:
 In the `models/` folder, create a file with a custom name (for example `my_model.py`) containing a class creating your **torch** model (named for example `MyModel(torch.nn.Module)`).
 To use CLI scripts and the GUI, make sure to import and modify the following files:
 - `./src/scripts/train_classification.py` and `./src/scripts/evaluate.py`: import your model and make sure to complete the dictionary `CLASS_MODELS` in both files, and don't forget to call the `--model_type` argument in the CLI.
 - `./src/gui/gui.py`: import your model and modify the `CLASSIF_MODEL` and `CLASSIF_MODEL_PATH` variables, with `CLASSIF_MODEL_PATH` being the path from the root to the weights of your trained model.

+## One Shot Pipeline

+The branch named `fasteRCNN` contains an implementation of a one shot pipeline, but this version is not that stable, and since we had good enough results with the previous pipeline, we didn't go into too much details for that branch.
+Though, it remains still a good way to deeply improve our processing time, and even the prediction quality for other species.